blue-button/implementation-guide/transmit-using-direct.md

 - ***Ambulatory Summary***
 - ***Inpatient Summary***

-#### 3. Request.txt
+#### 3. Transmit Context
-The payload should also include a ***request.txt*** file that attributes this transmission was on behalf of the patient:
+The message body should also include attribution that this transmission was on behalf of the patient in text/plain or text/html:

 {% highlight text %}
-These records were sent by the provider on behalf of [Patient Name].
+This message was sent by [Provider Name] at the request of [Patient Name].
 {% endhighlight %}

-All the files can be attached to the message as a multi-part MIME.

 <!--
 ## 2. Workflow